hyperledger/iroha-2-docs/src/guide/get-started/operate-iroha-via-cli.md

 :::

-The account specified in the `[account]` section of `client.toml` is preregistered in the blockchain.
+The account specified in the `[account]` section of `client.toml` is preregistered in the default [genesis block](/guide/configure/genesis) of the blockchain.
 Only it can interact with the blockchain for now.
 If you change the keys or the domain of the account in the config file, you should ensure they are preregistered in the blockchain too.

 To check that configuration works, try to run a query, e.g.: